| |

 concrete structure that connects the horizontal and vertical seemingly contact-less.

-The building is, according to its location at the port with its intrinsic confrontation with the new
+The building is, according to its location at the port with its intrinsic confrontation with the new and the stranger, appropriated with functions all about the production and presentation of young

 art and culture.
 Studios for artists, a boardinghouse, a theatre, an art-gallery and a library are